billyl1116/cyoa/principal/principal.md

 ### The Principal had a talk with you
-### he said a lot of meaningful things about how what you suppost to do now at a students
+### he said a lot of meaningful things about how what you're suppose to do now as a students

 What would you like to do?